FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

 The Cohen’s d = 2.47 number is real and statistically decisive, but it is from a small-sample controlled study on a single task, not a population-scale generalisation.

 The Finlogix 2024 data-density redesign was evaluated in a controlled within-subjects usability study (n = 15 active traders).
-The primary task was order placement — the time from order intent to order submission on the legacy fixed-layout dashboard versus the new modular widget system.
+The primary task was time-to-insight — from a fresh dashboard load, identify the top three highest-risk positions and explain the reasoning, on the legacy fixed-layout dashboard versus the new modular widget system.
 Each participant performed the task on both layouts (within-subjects design controls for individual user variability), order of layouts counter-balanced.
-Pre-redesign mean: 3.1 seconds.
-Post-redesign mean: 1.9 seconds.
+Pre-redesign mean: 4.2 seconds (±0.8s SD).
+Post-redesign mean: 2.5 seconds (±0.4s SD) — a 40% reduction.
 Paired-difference mean: 1.7 seconds (95% CI [1.4s, 2.0s]).
 Paired t-test: t(14) = 8.92, p < 0.001.
 Cohen’s d (paired-difference / SD of differences) = 2.47.

 Section 1 — How the 2024 study was actually designed

 Hypothesis.
 The legacy Finlogix fixed-layout dashboard required traders to navigate through two-to-three levels of click-depth to reach the watchlist, then return to the order ticket to execute a trade.
-The redesign hypothesis was that consolidating the watchlist into a persistent sidebar and replacing the fixed-grid widget arrangement with modular role-based defaults would reduce time-to-order submission without sacrificing access to the analytical surfaces.
+The redesign hypothesis was that consolidating the watchlist into a persistent sidebar and replacing the fixed-grid widget arrangement with modular role-based defaults would reduce time-to-insight — how long it takes a trader to locate and read the surface that answers a risk question — without sacrificing order-flow access.

 Population and sample.
 Fifteen active Finlogix traders participated, recruited from the live user base (not synthetic users or external testers).
 The criterion was prior platform use of at least three months, ensuring participants were not learning the platform during the test.
 Sample composition covered three jurisdictions and three experience tiers (junior / mid / senior analyst).
 The sample is small — this is the single largest limit and Section 2 returns to it — but it is from the real user population, not a substitute.

-Task and metric: order placement, operationalised.
-The task was: given a specified instrument and order size, place a market order.
-The metric was time-from-task-start to time-of-order- submission, captured via screen recording (Lookback.io) with the start time defined as the moment the facilitator gave the verbal go-cue and the end time defined as the moment the order-submission button received the click event.
+Task and metric: time-to-insight, operationalised.
+The task was: from a freshly loaded dashboard, identify the top three highest-risk positions and explain the reasoning.
+The metric was time-from-task-start to the start of the participant’s verbal answer, captured via screen recording (Lookback.io) with the start time defined as the moment the facilitator gave the verbal go-cue on dashboard load and the end time defined as the onset of the verbal response.
 This is a narrow, well-defined metric on a single task.
-It is not a measure of analytical thinking time.
-It is a measure of how long it takes to get from intent to submission on this specific workflow.
+It is not a measure of full analytical workflow.
+It is a measure of how long it takes to locate and read the risk signal on this specific dashboard.

 Section 2 — Limits of the 2024 design (seven named)